 The first of Britain’s great modern cities, Manchester is a true original; a confident, creative, contemporary city that likes to do things differently.

-The city's unique character owes much to its pioneering past.
-Manchester was at the heart of the Industrial Revolution, when wealth from textile mills and factories helped develop the city and establish the University’s predecessor institutions, which in turn opened the doors of education to the British working classes.
+Manchester's unique character owes much to its pioneering past.
+The city was at the heart of the Industrial Revolution, when wealth from textile mills and factories helped develop Manchester and establish the University’s predecessor institutions, which in turn opened the doors of education to the British working classes.

 A revolutionary and progressive spirit infuses the history of both city and University.
 For the city, it led to new political thinking; the Chartist, trade union and suffragette movements can all trace their roots back to Manchester.
 For the University, it led to ground-breaking innovation in science and engineering that continues to this day, as Manchester gave the world atomic power, the first stored-program computers and the world’s strongest material, graphene.

 The city has an international sporting pedigree and one of the richest and most influential arts and music scenes.
 There are world-class events, venues and attractions to suit every lifestyle, with a lively, culturally diverse city centre that’s easy to enjoy on a student budget.
 The city has been named as one of the top ten travel destinations in the world by Lonely Planet, the UK’s most liveable city by The Economist and one of the best places in the world to go by The New York Times.
 In 2016 Manchester was also honoured as the European City of Science.

 With a reputation for setting the pace in sport, culture and industry, Manchester has twice been voted the UK's second city by the British public.